Yan Gomes Player Props: Cubs vs. Marlins

 Yan Gomes At The Plate

-- Gomes has a double, five home runs and a walk while hitting .305.
+- Gomes is hitting .302 with a double, five home runs and a walk.

-- Gomes is batting .400 with two homers during his last games and is riding a four-game hitting streak.
+- Gomes is batting .429 with two homers during his last outings and is on a five-game hitting streak.

-- He has homered in four games this season (26.7%), homering in 8.2% of his chances at the plate.
+- In 25.0% of his games this year, he has hit a long ball, and 7.7% of his trips to the plate.

-- In nine games this season (60.0%), Gomes has picked up an RBI, including two games with multiple runs batted in.
+- In nine games this year (56.3%), Gomes has picked up an RBI, including two games with multiple runs batted in.

-- In seven games this year (46.7%), he has scored, including multiple runs twice.
+- In seven games this season (43.8%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.